timjones1/fastai/README.md

 I have been using nano in ubuntu which i prefer to vim for ease of use but I also like how easy it is to edit text in my traditional windows editor with the above alias as well.

+### Walkthru 3

+working with drives in linux, with Paperspace they provide a drive with persistent storage in the `/storage` folder, to check the drives and space available use `df` which stands for disk free, use `df -h` for human readable space free.